LAKE formed in Olympia, WA in 2005.

 In the fall of 2012 Ashley and Eli toured Japan, where they began selling a cassette called Avocado, compiled of outtakes and alternate cuts of songs spanning their career.
 It contained an alternate version of “Christmas Island” which originally appeared on Let’s Build A Roof, and is featured on the Cartoon Network show Adventure Time.

 In 2013, LAKE released The World is Real, on K-Records.
 Recorded with the help of Ben Hargett, the album is the last with founding member Lindsay Schief.
 A short time later, the band recorded yet another album with Karl Blau, in Anacortes, at the Unknown studio.
 Circular Doorway was also released in 2013.

 LAKE released the album Forever or Never with the German label, Tapete, in April 2017.
 LAKE is currently working on their next release at the Anacortes Unknown recording studio with Nicholas Wilbur.

-LAKE has a rich history of collaboration and have toured extensively throughout the U.S., Europe, and Japan with Laura Veirs, Adrian Orange, Half-handed Cloud, Ages & Ages, Desolation Wilderness, Karl Blau, Ever-ending Kicks, Wye Oak, 4 Bonjour Parties, and R. Stevie Moore.
+LAKE has a rich history of collaboration and have toured throughout the US, Europe, and Japan with Laura Veirs, Adrian Orange, Half-handed Cloud, Ages & Ages, Desolation Wilderness, Karl Blau, Ever-ending Kicks, Wye Oak, 4 Bonjour Parties, and R. Stevie Moore.